campovski/ex-cerebrum/README.md

 *ExCerebrum* in latin means "of brain" and the meaning of the name is that the moves as well as the bot itself are developed with great mind.

 ExCerebrum is a chess bot that plays on [Lichess.org](https://lichess.org).
-Profile of original bot (no forked or cloned versions of other users) is
+It only (for now) plays the standard chess, no variants.
-[ExCerebrum](https://lichess.org/@/excerebrum), the Lichess profile of the developer, me, is [Makedonium](https://lichess.org/@/Makedonium).
+Profile of original bot (no forked or cloned versions of other users) is [ExCerebrum](https://lichess.org/@/excerebrum), and the Lichess profile of the developer, me, is [Makedonium](https://lichess.org/@/Makedonium).

 ## Idea behind the project